-In July of 1967, the 6 Pak auditioned to perform for the annual Lowell Showboat celebration.
+In July of 1967, the 6 Pak auditioned to perform for the Lowell Showboat celebration.
 The auditions were held at the downtown WZZM -TV studio.
 Legendary jazz pioneer Louis Armstrong was the headliner.
 He performed for a few nights, with the opening acts provided by local talent.
 On August 12th, the 6 Pak performed before Armstrong and his band.
-They met him and his group that same evening, which also included vocalist Jewel Brown, who sang with Armstrong from 1961-1968.
-Armstrong was very pleasant and signed autographs for all of the girls.
+They met him and his band that same evening, which also included Jewel Brown, who sang with Armstrong from 1961-1968.
+He was very pleasant and signed autographs for all of the girls.

 The 6 Pak at the Lowell Showboat